mturk/svcbatch/README.md

       <[minutes|hh:mm:ss]>|<size[B|K|M|G]>
   ```

-  When this parameter is defined log rotation will not use
-  the logic defined in [Log Rotation](#log-rotation) section.

-  Instead rotating Svcbatch.log from `1...9` it will rename
-  existing `SvcBatch.log` to `SvcBatch.log.YYYYMMDDhhmmss`.
+  On rotation event, existing `SvcBatch.log` will be renamed to
-  The `YYYYMMDDhhmmss` is the current local or system time.
+  `SvcBatch.log.YYYYMMDDhhmmss`, and new `SvcBatch.log` will be crated,
+  unless the **-t** option was defined.

 * **-s [batchfile][argument]**